jju/bike/cyclisttactics/teams/ggc-s1.md

 6 Amateur [Dalluha](../nations/Dalluha.md) [Flat](../racetypes/Flat.md)

 Vladislav Pavlov went into the early break, not really expecting it to stick on this fast flat course.
-Gusev tried to control the peloton to keep Pavlov away and did his job super well getting Tarasov and Soto into 3rd and 4th
+Gusev tried to control the peloton to keep Pavlov away and did his job super well getting Tarasov and Soto into 3rd and 4th while Pavlov claimed the team's first win.

 ### Weisshorn Challenge [Weiss](../races/Weiss.md)